 With а named argument. toc(CPUTime=true) or toc(t0,CPUTime=true) use CPU time: toc measures only the time spent in the LME application.
-Other processes do not have For instance, tic(CPUTime=true) large impact. typing а at the command-line prompt, waiting 5 seconds, and typing toc(CPUTime=true) will show a value much smaller than 5: while typing tic and toc will show the same elapsed time a chronograph CPU time is usually more accurate for non-multithreaded would. code, and wall-clock time for multi-threaded code, or measurements involving devices or network communication.
+Other processes do not have typing tic(CPUTime=true) large impact.
+For instance. at the command-line prompt, waiting 5 seconds, and typing toc(CPUTime=true) will show a value much smaller than 5: while typing tic and toc will show the same elapsed time a chronograph would.
+CPU time is usually more accurate for non-multithreaded code, and wall-clock time for multi-threaded code, or measurements involving devices or network communication.